xwp/wp-customize-setting-validation/readme.txt

 and which failed (again, since there is no standard mechanism for showing validation error message).
 The Customizer state would only partially get persisted to the database.
 This isn't good.

+Lastly, once the settings are successfully saved, if any of the PHP-sanitization differs in any way from the JS-sanitization on the client, the difference in value will not be apparent in the Customizer controls.

 So this plugin aims to solve both these problems by:

 * Validating settings on server before save.
 * Displaying validation error messages from server and from JS client.
 * Performing transactional/atomic setting saving, rejecting all settings if one is invalid.
+* Sync back the PHP-sanitized saved setting values to the JS client and ensure controls are populated with the actual persisted values.

 Note that the transactional/atomic saving here in setting validation is not the same as the [Customizer Transactions proposal](https://make.wordpress.org/core/2015/01/26/customizer-transactions-proposal/),